 Figure 1.
 Study area.

 The proposed approach makes use of remotely sensed SM data retrieved from Copernicus, the Earth observation program developed by the European Union and European Space Agency.
 In particular, the SM, which is the target variable to be modelled, is described through the Soil Water Index (SWI), which provides an estimate of water content at various depths in the soil and is computed based on satellite measurements of the Surface Soil Moisture (SSM) [17].
-SSM and, consequently, SWI are expressed as relative soil moisture, i.e. percent saturation.
+SSM and, consequently, SWI are expressed as relative soil moisture, i.e. percentage of saturation.
 SWI data can be accessed freely at the Copernicus Global Land Service [18], which is part of the Copernicus programme.
-The Copernicus SWI data for Europe have a 1 km resolution and are based on SSM data from Sentinel-1/C-band SAR and MetOp/ASCAT sensors [19], [20].
+The Copernicus SWI data for Europe have a 1 km resolution and are based on SSM data from Sentinel-1/C-band Synthetic-Aperture Radar (SAR) and MetOp/ASCAT sensors [19], [20].

 SWI allows for the control of SM at different depths through parameter T: characteristic time length.
 This parameter describes the temporal dynamics of the water flux below the surface: increasing values of T correspond to deeper soil layers.
 The great advantage in using SWI is that it requires fixing only one parameter, namely T, which is usually calibrated by means of comparison with probe measurements at the soil depth of interest [21].
 Copernicus Global Land Service provides SWI values for eight different characteristic time lengths, varying from 1 to 100.
 The value of the characteristic time length that was taken into account in this study is T=15.
 Of course, the same approach presented here can be equally repeated for other choices of T.